5 Reasons You're Not Catching Raccoons

 During late winter, raccoons are in full swing trying to reproduce.
 All they have on their minds is reproducing and finding mates, especially bores.
 Many passive sets rely on food-based lure attractants.
 Truthfully, the raccoons may not be interested in food during breeding season.
 Try switching to a gland-based or urine-based lure.
 Only a small amount behind the pan can help you bring in that elusive raccoon.
 This is not recommended outside of breeding season.

-1. Trapping shy Raccoons
+1. Trap Shy Raccoons

 Many companies and individuals release raccoons which can lead to trap “shy” or “smart” raccoons.
 This is a raccoon that is unwilling to enter a trap or knows how to avoid the trigger mechanism of the trap.
 Sometimes it’s as simple as changing the style of the trap.
 Instead of using a pan style, use a swing panel.
 Change your sets from a cage trap to a plastic catch trap, or vice versa.
 These simple changes may be all you need to lure the raccoon in.
 Another potential trap set (if the situation allows for it) is to use a positive set, forcing the animal to enter the trap from its den.